Skip to content

 Microcontroller's built-in pull resistors

 Since pull-up resistors are so commonly needed, many MCUs, have internal pull resistors that can be enabled and disabled.
-With this we don't have to manually add resistors and wires to implement pulls.
-To enable internal pull-ups on an Arduino (there are no pull-downs on an Arduino), we can use the following line of code in our setup() function
+With this you don't have to manually add resistors and wires to implement pulls.
+To enable internal pull-ups on an Arduino (there are no pull-downs on an Arduino), you can use the following line of code in our setup() function